LumaBrowser/Lumenix/README.md

 # 💡 Lumenix
-Lumenix is an independent browser engine created from scratch in Rust, built to be fast and responsive.
+Lumenix is an independent browser engine created from scratch in Python, built to be fast and responsive.
 > [!CAUTION]
 > Lumenix is a very early state, and is not suitable by use for anyone outside of contributors.

 ## 🔎 Features
 We want to create a complete, usable browser for the modern web based on web standards.
 Lumenix is currently in a very early state and will take years to make.
 We appreciate any and all contributions.
-Lumenix uses Rust to be fast, efficient and easy to use/read.
 At the moment, core libraries are not available, but are found as:
 * Lumenix - The core, handles pretty much everything except JavaScript and WebAssembly
    - **Did you know?** Lumen is Latin for light, which we use to call our engine fast 😉. <a href="https://en.wiktionary.org/wiki/lumen" target="_blank">See definition</a>